AryaEver/DogBarkingPredictionApp/README.md

 + Extract a group of low level descriptors with external software (OpenSmile).
 + "[not yet implmented]" Extract a specific group of low level descriptors using librosa in a python script.

-Then if it's necessary the following step is to apply a reduction to the features size for better performance, options providedare:
+Then if it's necessary the following step is to apply a reduction to the features size for better performance, options provided are:
 + selection by ranking using attribute relief data with weka software and chopping from a certain range.
 + "[not yet implmented]" other reduction techniques.